The homeless people around the world may be a poor and pitiable lot, but they have a lot to teach us about survival.

 6. Know Your Area Inside and Out

 Homeless people are a great source of intelligence for a given area, Urban or Suburban Center.
-The homeless want to know what parts of town are best, as far as the most charitable and the safest, and which ones are the worst, meaning the cruelest or most crime-infested.
+The homeless want to know what parts of town are best, as far as the most charitable and the safest, and which ones are the worst and cruelest.

 The homeless know that their fortunes are closely linked with the area they inhabit at any given moment.
 That means they’ll want to know where the hazards are and where the resources are.

 They want to know when the “season” of a place is changing, in the hearts of people are growing colder or they have overstayed their welcome.

 Most importantly, I want to know where they can go at a moment’s notice and be safe, and alone.
 A place to think, a place to regroup.